omeka/omeka-s-enduser/docs/modules/scripto.md

 In the main work area is a table with all of the items in the project, with the following information:

-- Item (first media thumbnail and title)
+- Item* (first media thumbnail and title)
 - Ellipses to see item metadata - this will open in a drawer on the right
 - Date synced: date most recently synced.
 - Last edited.
 If the item's media has not been edited, this will be blank
-- Media count: number of media associated with the item
+- Media* count: number of media associated with the item
 - Status: item status, which will be blank, completed, or approved.

+*NB: If you changed the Item, Media, or Content in the project configuration, then you will see the terms you selected instead of "item" or "media"

 Above the table are options to:

 - search items and media in the project (search bar)
 - page through the project's items
-- sort by date synced or last edited, either ascending or descending
+- sort items and media, either ascending or descending, by:
+	- Date synced
+	- Last edited
+	- If you have the module Numeric Data Types installed, you will also see:
+		- Date Created
+		- Date Submitted
+		- Extent
+		- Identifier
 - filter results by:
 	- is approved
 	- is not approved